Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/How_to_add_markup_to_JavaScript_with_JSX.md

 ![Writing_markup_with_JSX](../../img/Writing_markup_with_JSX.jpg)

-> **Note**: JSX and React are two separate things.
-They’re often used together, but you *can* use them independently of each other.
+> **Note**: ==**JSX and React are two separate things.**== They’re often used together, but you *can* use them independently of each other.
 JSX is a syntax extension, while React is a JavaScript library.
 Although there are other ways to write components, most React developers prefer the conciseness of JSX, and most codebases use it.

 ## JSX: Putting markup into JavaScript